benCombe/Shopimy/Documents/TASKS.md

         6. Remove the `sendUpdateToPreview` method and its calls from parent components (`StoreEditorComponent.ts`, `ThemesComponent.ts`) as Angular's change detection will now handle updates automatically when inputs change.
     -   **Files:** `StorePreviewComponent.ts`, `StorePreviewComponent.html`, `StorePreviewComponent.css`, `StoreEditorComponent.ts`, `ThemesComponent.ts`
     -   **Depends on:** Existence and functionality of individual store section components (Header, Hero, etc.).
 Task focuses on the preview structure, not creating those child components.
+-   [ ] 🔥 **Implement Initial Store Setup Workflow:**
+    -   **Description:** Currently, the `/dashboard` route (Store Owner Dashboard) shows an overview but lacks a dedicated flow for initial store setup or editing.
+Implement the UI and logic for a user to create/edit their store for the first time.
+This involves integrating theme selection, component selection, product addition, and store information editing into a cohesive workflow, likely centered around the `StoreEditorComponent`.
+    -   **Acceptance Criteria:**
+        *   User can navigate to a store creation/editing interface (e.g., via `StoreEditorComponent` within the dashboard).
+        *   UI elements are present for:
+            *   Setting Store Name and URL.
+            *   Selecting a theme (`ThemesComponent`).
+            *   Selecting which components to display (e.g., featured products, categories, testimonials - managed by `StoreEditorComponent`).
+            *   Adding/managing at least one initial product (`ProductManagementComponent` integration).
+            *   Editing banner/logo text.
+        *   Changes made in the editor controls are reflected in the `StorePreviewComponent`.
+        *   User can save the store configuration.
+        *   Saving persists data to the backend (`Stores`, `StoreThemes`, `Listing`, `Items` tables).
+        *   The created/updated store is viewable at its public URL (`/:storeUrl`).
+        *   Basic form validation and user feedback are implemented.
+    -   **Files:** `StoreOwnerDashboardComponent.ts`, `StoreEditorComponent.ts`, `ThemesComponent.ts`, `ProductManagementComponent.ts`, `StorePreviewComponent.ts`, `SideNavComponent.ts`, `StoreService.ts`, `ItemService.ts`, `Server/Controllers/StoreController.cs`, `Server/Controllers/ItemController.cs`, `Server/Models/Store.cs`, `Server/Models/StoreTheme.cs`, `Server/Models/Listing.cs`, `Server/Models/Item.cs`
+    -   **Priority:** 🔥 High

 ### Shopping Cart & Checkout
 -   [x] 🔥 **Integrate Cart with Checkout:** Modify `CheckoutComponent` to use the actual cart subtotal from `ShoppingService` instead of a hardcoded amount when calling `PaymentService.createCheckoutSession`.
 Also, ensure a descriptive product name (using the store name) is passed.
 Add checks for empty cart/invalid subtotal.
 (See `CheckoutComponent.ts`, `ShoppingService.ts`, `PaymentService.ts`)